 An illustration is a drawing, painting or printed work of art which explains, clarifies, illuminates, visually represents, or merely decorates a written text, which may be of a literary or commercial nature

 To answer this question we have to look back in history.
 Before photography existed, the only way to express ideas were with the help of illustrations.
 Often in more recent years, illustrations had to be quite realistic, because there was no photography to serve this purpose.
 Logically, a huge market for illustration were magazines, newspapers, and books.
 With time, illustrators gained more freedom and their creativity and originality were now more valued than their technical skills and ability to draw realistically.
 That also explains the majority of styles in illustrations that appeared.
 But before moving to the most common illustrations styles,

 We can basically divide the types of illustration, based on the technique used, into two large groups: Traditional illustration and Modern style.

 Techniques for making illustration changed over time, as materials are also changing and evolving.
-Artists relied on paper, paints, pencils, but with the digital era evolution, even artists accustomed to traditional mediums and materials started working digitally – with the help of 2D and 3D softwares such as Photoshop and 3DMax and Maya, for example.
+Artists relied on paper, paints, pencils, but with the digital era evolution, even artists accustomed to traditional mediums and materials started working digitally – with the help of 2D and 3D software such as Photoshop and 3DMax and Maya, for example.
 The digital tools and techniques imitate traditional materials and effects achieved with them and it is easy to switch different materials and experiment.

-One of the oldest types of illustration was the hand drawn one.
-Another popular technique was
+One of the oldest types of illustration was the hand-drawn one.
+Another popular technique was:

 It is an ancient technique which you can see in some of the world’s oldest surviving manuscripts.
 It was popular during the Middle Ages and became the illustration type of choice after the invention of the printing press.
 Carved block illustrations made it possible for mass-produced books to have beautiful illustrations all printed from the same master cutting.
 The Metropolitan Museum of Art explains that woodcut illustrations were also extremely popular in feudal Japan.